 I am proud to have been the CEO at DSN since 2011, and I am very lucky to work with a fantastic team of staff and volunteers who put the needs of our users and communities at the heart of all our actions.

 I began working for the organisation in 1975, qualifying as a Social Worker in 1988.
 I have a passion for supporting people and working on new initiatives.
 I enjoy the variety of my day to day work and working alongside a great team of people.
+My role as Executive of Operations is to manage the providers services for people living with a sensory loss.

 Supported Living Executive